BeauHibbert/reading-notes-201/read-03.md

 <li>Test three</li>
 </ol>

-An unordered list is just like it sounds, not numbered, simply bullet points.
+An unordered list is just like it sounds, not numbered.

 Example:
 <ol>